-It’s vital to ensure speed optimization techniques such as gzip compression and browser and server-side cache to optimize page load times.
+It’s vital to speed up your WordPress site through techniques such as gzip compression and browser and server-side cache to optimize page load times.
 Besides this, here are a few other things you can do to optimize your website performance for SEO and achieve more conversions:

 - Choose a reliable hosting provider.

 - Audit plugins and run page speed tests to ensure plugins aren’t affecting performance.

 - Optimize images and use different types of caching.

 - Minify and combine files to reduce bandwidth and resources needed to load a website.

 Usability testing is carried out by testers or small focus groups based on the website’s target audience.
 This process involves testing how the user interacts with the system and identifying any weak points for correction.
 Let’s take a look at some key aspects of usability testing.